-COLUMBUS, Ga., Nov.
-7, 2016 /PRNewswire/ -- Aflac Incorporated (NYSE: AFL) announced today that the presentation from November 3, 2016, by Daniel A. Bellware, CPA, senior manager, Investor and Rating Agency Relations, is now available for on-demand viewing at the following Web address:
+COLUMBUS, Ga., May 11, 2015 /PRNewswire/ -- Aflac Incorporated (NYSE: AFL) announced today that the presentation from May 7, 2015, by Daniel A. Bellware, CPA, senior manager, Investor Relations, is now available for on-demand viewing at the following Web address:

 When a policyholder gets sick or hurt, Aflac pays cash benefits fast.
-For six decades, Aflac insurance policies have given policyholders the opportunity to focus on recovery, not financial stress.
+For nearly six decades, Aflac insurance policies have given policyholders the opportunity to focus on recovery, not financial stress.
 In the United States, Aflac is the leading provider of voluntary insurance at the worksite.
 Through its trailblazing One Day PaySM initiative, Aflac U.S. can receive, process, approve and disburse payment for eligible claims in one business day.
-In Japan, Aflac is the leading provider of medical and cancer insurance and insures one in four households.
+In Japan, Aflac is a leading provider of medical and cancer insurance and insures one in four households.
 Aflac individual and group insurance products help provide protection to more than 50 million people worldwide.
-For 10 consecutive years, Aflac has been recognized by Ethisphere as one of the World's Most Ethical Companies.
-In 2016, Fortune magazine recognized Aflac as one of the 100 Best Companies to Work For in America for the 18th consecutive year and included Aflac on its list of Most Admired Companies for the 15th time, ranking the company No. 1 in innovation for the insurance, life and health category for the second consecutive year.
-In 2015, Aflac's contact centers were recognized by J.D.
-Power by providing "An Outstanding Customer Service Experience" for the Live Phone Channel.
+For nine consecutive years, Aflac has been recognized by Ethisphere magazine as one of the World's Most Ethical Companies.
+In 2015, Fortune magazine recognized Aflac as one of the 100 Best Companies to Work For in America for the 17th consecutive year.
+Also, in 2015, Fortune magazine included Aflac on its list of Most Admired Companies for the 14th time, ranking the company number one in innovation for the insurance, life and health category.
 Aflac Incorporated is a Fortune 500 company listed on the New York Stock Exchange under the symbol AFL.
 To find out more about Aflac and One Day PaySM, visit aflac.com or espanol.aflac.com.

-Since 2010, VirtualInvestorConferences.com, created by BetterInvesting (NAIC) and PRNewswire, has been the only monthly virtual investor conference series that provides an interactive forum for presenting companies to meet directly with investors using a graphically-enhanced online platform.
+VirtualInvestorConferences.com, created by BetterInvesting (NAIC) and PR Newswire, has been the only monthly virtual investor conference series that provides an interactive forum for presenting companies to meet directly with investors using a graphically enhanced online platform.

 Designed to replicate the look and feel of location-based investor conferences, Virtual Investor Conferences unites PR Newswire's leading-edge online conferencing and investor communications capabilities with BetterInvesting's extensive retail investor audience network.